lumenplatform/lumen/CONTRIBUTING.md

-# Contributing to Nest
+# Contributing to Lumen

-We would love for you to contribute to Nest and help make it even better than it is today!
+We would love for you to contribute to Lumen and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 <!--* [Code of Conduct](#coc)-->